RachelMatlis/FacebookDesktopApp/README.md

 # Facebook desktop application using Facebook SDK and FbGraphApiWrapper

-<p>The purpose of the project is to study and practice work with design patterns, object oriented programming and multi-threading programming.</p>
+<p>The purpose of the project is to study and practice work with API, design patterns, object oriented programming and multi-threading programming.</p>

 <p>Facebook desktop application is a winForms application that communicates with Facebook and provides basic features like
 post new status, change profile/cover picture, displays active user profile data (full name, posts, profile/cover picturs, birthday date, etc..)